dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/glue-setup.md

 ### Configuring your AWS profile for Glue Interactive Session
 There are two IAM principals used with interactive sessions.
-- Client principal: The princpal (either user or role) calling the AWS APIs (Glue, Lake Formation, Interactive Sessions) from the local client.
-This is the principal configured in the AWS CLI and likely the same.
+- Client principal: The principal (either user or role) calling the AWS APIs (Glue, Lake Formation, Interactive Sessions) from the local client.
+This is the principal configured in the AWS CLI and is likely the same.
 - Service role: The IAM role that AWS Glue uses to execute your session.
 This is the same as AWS Glue ETL.

 Read [this documentation](https://docs.aws.amazon.com/glue/latest/dg/glue-is-security.html) to configure these principals.

-You will find bellow a least privileged policy to enjoy all features of **`dbt-glue`** adapter.
+You will find below a least privileged policy to enjoy all features of **`dbt-glue`** adapter.

 Please to update variables between **`<>`**, here are explanations of these arguments: